apache/trafficserver/doc/admin-guide/files/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.syslog_facility STRING LOG_DAEMON

    The facility used to record system log files.
-Refer to :ref:`admin-monitoring-logging-understanding` for more in-depth discussion of the contents and interpretations of log files.
+Refer to :ref:`admin-logging-understanding` for more in-depth discussion of the contents and interpretations of log files.

 .. ts:cv:: CONFIG proxy.config.cop.core_signal INT 0